 The new generation of workers have the reputation of being disloyal and impatient.
 This is not necessarily a bad thing.
 Millennials are smart and tech savvy.
 This generation is more likely than others to have advanced degrees and, growing up in the social media age, they are always hungry for more information.
 However, they’re also used to getting answers instantly in real-time.
 What millennials want is more training and opportunities for development and they have no qualms about job hopping until they find it.
 In a survey by TriNet and Wakefield Research, 85% of millennials reported they would feel more confident if they could have more frequent performance conversations with their manager.

 6. What we know now about motivation

 Employees want to be recognized for their efforts.
 Showing appreciation for a job well done goes a long way.
 In a survey 83% of employees found recognition for contributions to be more fulfilling than rewards or gifts.
 Furthermore, a number of HR experts are now finding that focusing on improving an employee’s strengths, rather than weaknesses, boosts motivation.
 However, to make strengths based training work managers must have more frequent discussions with employees to help them pinpoint and develop these skills.
 Managers who know their employees’ strengths are 71% more likely to have employees who are energized and engaged.

-To find out more about the benefits of real-time feedback and the best ways to introduce it into your company download Impraise’s free white paper.
+Join the worlds best employers by learning about the benefits of real-time feedback and how to introduce it into your company with our free white paper.